 When tackling under my kitchen sink, I started how I always start when organizing something.
 I took absolutely everything out!
 That way I can start with a blank slate.

-Declutter, Donate & Throw out Useless Junk
+Declutter, Donate & Throw Out Useless Junk

 Once everything was out, I started going through all the junk (I say junk because most of what was under there ended up in the trash!).
 I got rid of anything that didn’t belong.
-I put a couple things in a donate pile and a lot of things in the trash!
+I put a couple of things in a donate pile and a lot of things in the trash!

 Clean the Space